zhoubihn/clisp-notes/key-points.md

   `xn` some atoms or lists in Common Lisp.

-If a list in Common Lisp has members more than one, these members are separated by whitespace of paratheses.
+If a list in Common Lisp has members more than one, these members are separated by whitespace of parentheses.
 For example, the following expressions are identical in Common Lisp: (1) the list
 ```
   (x1 x2 (y1 y2) x3)